Paul Golding: Coder, Builder, Transformer.

 Motorola Patent of the Year (Youngest ever recipient, Age 24)

-For a UC-Berkeley incubated start-up, I architected and built a serverless backend using the ECS pattern from Massive Multiplayer Online Gaming (MMOG) that allowed composable objects to take on any number of properties.
+For a UC-Berkeley incubated start-up, Paul architected and built a serverless backend using the ECS pattern from Massive Multiplayer Online Gaming (MMOG) that allowed composable objects to take on any number of properties.
 This goals was to power “omniscient” knowledge-management systems like the magical one seen in Minority Report, capable of scaling to every business object in an enterprise.

 Von Rheinhold Nostrand (Publisher) Prize

-Winner for “outstanding academic achievement” in designing a commercially adopted product (X.21 fiber-optic MUX) as an undergrad, aged 19.
+Winner for “outstanding academic achievement” in designing a commercially adopted product (X.21 fiber-optic MUX) as an undergrad, aged 18.

 Invited "Futurist" at Many Leading Orgs